-Kilby Historic Site and The Fraser Heritage Society
+Kilby Historic Site and The Kilby Heritage Society

-The Fraser Heritage Society is a community based, charitable, non profit Society with a mandate to “provide support and enhancement projects in cultural and heritage organizations.”
-The Society was incorporated in 1999 under the BC Society Act.
-The Society operates with a volunteer Board of Directors who meets monthly to set policy and procedures.
+The Kilby Heritage Society is a community based, charitable, non profit society operating within Harrison Mills.
+The Society was incorporated in 1999 under the BC Society Act and has a volunteer Board of Directors who meets monthly.

 The Fraser Heritage Society is comprised of local volunteers.
 If you would like more information on becoming part of the Board please call 604-796-0414.

-Would you like to become a member of the Fraser Heritage Society?
-Please contact us for more information.
+Would you like to become a member of the Kilby Heritage Society?

 215 Kilby Road, Box #84,